-The Board of Directors has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2023.
+The Academy Committee acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
+The Academy has set its admission number at 30 pupils to be admitted to the Reception class in the school year, which begins in September 2024.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 6 below)
+If there is oversubscription within a category, the Academy Committee will give priority to children living closest to the school determined by the shortest distance (see Note 6 below)

-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2023/2024.
-The parish boundary map is attached and can also be found on the school website style="text-accord: red; parish boundary map is attached and can also be found on the school website style="text-accord: red;">style="text-accord: red; parish boundary map is attached and can also be found on the school website style="text-accord: red;">style="text-accord: red; parish boundary map">www.
+For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at birminghamdiocese.org.uk/boundary-map (external link) and will be applied to the admission arrangements for the academic year 2024/2025.
+The parish boundary map is attached and can also be found on the school website stpetersnewman.co.uk (external link)

-- Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart Hanley and that Southern part of St Joseph's Burslem who have a brother or sister (see Note 4 below) attending St Peter's Catholic Academy at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart Hanley and that Southern part of St Joseph's Burslem.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's Burslem, who have a brother or sister (see Note 3 below) attending St Peter's Catholic Academy at the time of admission.

-- 4. Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Peter's Catholic Academy at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
-Other Baptised Catholic children (see note 2 below). - 7.
-Non-Catholic children who are looked after or previously looked after (see Note 3 below) - Non-Catholic children who have a brother or sister (see Note 4 below) attending St Peter's Catholic Academy at the time of admission. - Non-Catholic Children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 10.
+- Baptised Catholic children (see Note 2 below) living in the parish of St Joseph's Burslem - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Peter's Catholic Academy at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
+Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (see Note 3 below) - Non-Catholic children who have a brother or sister (see Note 4 below) attending St Peter's Catholic Academy at the time of admission. - Non-Catholic Children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 10.
 Non-Catholic children.